Keon Park railway station

-Keon Park railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+Keon Park station is a railway station operated by Metro Trains Melbourne on the Mernda line, which is part of the Melbourne rail network.
 It serves the northern suburb of Reservoir, in Melbourne, Victoria, Australia.
 Keon Park station is an elevated premium station, featuring an island platform with two faces.
 It opened on 16 December 1929, with the current station provided in June 2024.

 Initially opened as Keonpark, the station was given its current name of Keon Park on 29 February 1972.